usnistgov/AusteniteCalculator/README.md

 After MacOS update to Ventura, running `make build`, `make ... /one_sample`, `make ... /multiple_samples` completed successfully without `CXX` definitions.

+#### 17 Sept 2025
+Still needed to set `CXX` designation for make build for stan, and add `<>` characters after `write_array` on lines 199 and 137 of file `model_base_crtp.hpp` in `/Users/creuzige/gsas2full/envs/gsas-AustCalc/bin/cmdstan/stan/src/stan/model`.
+Using CmdStan v2.29.0

+Needed to delete .hpp files, got errors of
+`error: stack protector mode differs in PCH file vs. current file` and `error: PCH file was compiled for the target CPU 'core2' but the current translation unit is being compiled for target 'penryn'`

 ### From a Docker Container